 Another giant, Amazon, is also trying to enter the healthcare market.
 Last June, the company acquired the online pharmacy PillPack, and a joint venture with JPMorgan Chase and Berkshire Hathaway called Haven to improve access to primary health care, simplify the insurance process and increase the availability of prescription drugs.
 All of these steps must be combined in the service that promises to revolutionize healthcare – Amazon Care.

 Amazon Care is currently only available for Amazon employees in Seattle in a pilot mode.
 Through a dedicated app, you can get basic medical care, doctor’s advice, and symptom analysis.
-The service, using telemedicine services, will allow employees to communicate with medical personnel through video and built-in chat, as well as schedule follow-up visits to the doctor and delivery of prescription drugs to the address.
+The service, using telemedicine services, will allow employees to communicate with medical personnel through video and built-in chat, as well as schedule follow-up visits to the doctor and deliver prescription drugs to the address.

-Mobile health and Does Technology Have Boundaries
+Mobile Health and Does Technology Have Boundaries

 Mobile health (mhealth) is a relatively new term that refers to the interaction between the healthcare system and wireless mobile technologies.
 It is also used to promote a healthy lifestyle for a person.
 Mobile health services are extremely useful for chronic disease management, diagnostics, medical inquiries, and weight management.

 There are no services that would include all these components, but there are platforms that are ready to offer separate services due to the use of the Internet of Things (IoT) that continues to grow, and the amount of data is expected to only increase.
 The introduction of 5G technologies can help solve these problems.
 Earlier this year, China had already performed the first remote surgery – a doctor in the southeastern province of Fujian removed the liver of a laboratory test animal by operating surgical robotic arms via a 5G connection.
-And in 2016, an international team of researchers developed a miniature wireless electronic device that can monitor temperature and pressure when implanted in the brain.
+In 2016, an international team of researchers developed a miniature wireless electronic device that can monitor temperature and pressure when implanted in the brain.
 Since implantation always carries the risk of infection or additional surgery, the new device is subsequently dissolved.

 In recent years, virtually all medical players have been talking about how the Internet infrastructure has become an integral part of affordable healthcare.
-One of the world’s leading suppliers of medical technologies Siemens Healthineers, is engaged in the production of heavy medical equipment – magnetic resonance imaging machines, computed tomography, X-ray machines, angiography, mammography, ultrasound machines.
+One of the world’s leading suppliers of medical technologies Siemens Healthineers is engaged in the production of heavy medical equipment – magnetic resonance imaging machines, computed tomography, X-ray machines, angiography, mammography, and ultrasound machines.
 The company also deals with laboratory diagnostics.
 Siemens equipment is presented in almost all public clinics and in many private medical institutions.
 Any device, regardless of its location, can be connected to the Internet.
 So the service and training of doctors can be carried out from anywhere in the world.

 Since 2017, Siemens Health has launched a pilot project at the request of the Ministry of Health – the implementation of a system for monitoring the effectiveness of the use of medical equipment.
-It allows you to monitor the status of equipment 24/7 – what happens to it, how it works, what research it conducts, how many patients.
+It allows you to monitor the status of equipment 24/7 – what happens to it, how it works, what research it conducts, and how many patients.
 Siemens has such solutions, it is also vendor-neutral, i.e. We can make a system for monitoring the efficiency of equipment used not only for Siemens equipment but also for any other manufacturer.

 In the same 2017, the Ministry of Health, together with IBM Corporation, planned a pilot project on the use of artificial intelligence in the field of oncology.
 The project has not yet been launched because of the ongoing negotiations with IBM regarding its cost.